vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 ---
-title: "How does the Lok Sabha Elections effect Sensex?"
+title: "How do the Lok Sabha Elections effect Sensex?"
 categories:
   - analysis
 tags: